-Jewish children living outside of Israel are traditionally given a Hebrew name for use in religious rituals, such as the calling up to the aliyah (benedictions) and the ketubah (marriage contract), and a secular name for purposes of civil birth records and daily use.
+Jewish children living outside of Israel are traditionally given a Hebrew name for use in rituals, such as the calling up to the aliyah (benedictions) and the ketubah (marriage contract), and a secular name for purposes of civil birth records and daily use.

 The Hebrew name takes the form of "[child's name] bar [father's name]" for boys, or "[child's name] bat [father's name]" for girls.
 The name itself has no religious significance, and while it is often a Hebrew or Yiddish name, it can be a name from any language or culture.
-Ashkenazi Jews traditionally name their children after a recently deceased relative.
+Ashkenazi Jews traditionally name their children after a deceased relative.

 Recommended for you: